Tetanus is a serious disease that’s caused by the bacterium Clostridium tetani (C. tetani).

 Although rare in the United States, 1 in 10 people who contract it die, according to the Centers for Disease Control and Prevention (CDC).

 The tetanus vaccine helps protect against tetanus.
-The vaccine that you get for tetanus can also contain components to cover other serious bacterial diseases, such as diphtheria and pertussis, or whooping cough.
+The vaccine that you get for tetanus can also contain components to prevent contracting certain other serious bacterial diseases, such as diphtheria and pertussis (whooping cough).

 The different tetanus vaccine formulations are as follows:

 - DTaP.
 This vaccine prevents tetanus, diphtheria, and pertussis.
 It’s used for children younger than 7 years old.

 - Tdap.
 This vaccine prevents tetanus, diphtheria, and pertussis.
 It’s used for older children and adults.

 - DT and Td.
 These prevent tetanus and diphtheria.
 DT is given to younger children, while Td is typically given to older children and adults.

 There are some mild side effects to any of the tetanus vaccines.
 These side effects are common to all types of tetanus shot.
 Most of these side effects are signs that your body is responding to build immunity against the disease.

 Pain, redness, or swelling at the injection site

 Pain at the injection site is one of the most common side effects from receiving the tetanus vaccine.
 According to the CDC, it occurs in 2 in 3 adults that receive the Tdap vaccine.
 This should subside in a few days.